huzaifaAhmad9/Animated-Shoes-UI/README.md

 ## 📦 Installation

-Follow these steps to get started with the Corona Tracker App:
+Follow these steps to get started with that App:

 1. **Clone the repository**:
   https://github.com/huzaifaAhmad9/Animated-Shoes-UI.git